-I stop outside a jeweller’s to change lenses.
-Out pops a dapper dude well into his fifties.
+I stop outside a jeweller’s to fit my wide angled lens.
+Out pops a dapper dude in his fifties.
 He sports stylishly coiffeured grey locks, pressed white shirt open at the neck.
-His silk tie – greys on white diagonals drawing shirt and barnet together with rakish panache – is loose knotted to give a devil-may-care look few men his age could pull off.
-Elegant, slim, chinos falling away from buckled waist; he has the air of a premier league manager on a roll, Jose Mourinho without the scowl.
+His silk tie – greys on white diagonals to draw together shirt and barnet – is loose knotted for a look of rakish panache few men his age could pull off.
+Elegant, slim, chinos falling away from buckled waist; he has the air of a premier league manager on a roll: José Mourinho without the scowl.

 Would I care for chai?
 Well I’d love to; the man intrigues me.
-But with sun going down like a spent balloon and time against me – I want to end the day with an atmosphere shot – I must reluctantly decline and get my skates on to a west facing gap in the shops and office blocks, three hundred metres down MI Road, one of Jaipur’s busiest arteries.
+But with sun going down and time against me – I want to end the day with an atmosphere shot – I must decline and get my skates on to a west facing gap in the shops and office blocks three hundred metres down MI Road, one of Jaipur’s busiest arteries.
 If I step on it I can still make the picture.
 He has a better idea.

 “We can go onto my roof.
 You will get the best picture there.”

 He’s not wrong but that’s the least of it.
-Also on the roof, a gang of Muslim boys in caps and Friday best play football.
-They rush over, crowding my new friend and eying my camera.
+Also on the roof a gang of Muslim boys in caps and Friday best play football.
+They rush over, crowding us and eying my camera.
 Can I photograph them?
 The man I now know as Abdul arranges them all around his lean frame.

-As I take the group shot then a few close-ups, I feel fingers at my back-pack, spin round and eyeball the little monkeys with gaze magisterial.
+As I take the group shot, then a few close-ups, I feel fingers at my back-pack.
+I spin around to eyeball the little monkeys with gaze magisterial.
 They smirk back the way ragged-arses do the world over.
 I’m wary but it’s hard not to laugh.
 “From very poor homes”, Abdul tells me, as if I needed telling, on our way down to street and shop for the promised chai.

 Inside the jeweller’s it’s air conditioned paradise.
 A portly bloke – all cap and glasses, beard and flowing robe – sits reading a paper.
-He is Mister Furqaan and his look of the Holy Mo is, I will learn, a fair reflection of his world view.
-But as I will also learn, Mr Furqaan is impossible not to like and respect, for all his ponderous piety.
+He is Mister Firqaan and his look of the Holy Mo is, I will learn, a fair reflection of his world view.
+But as I will also learn, Mr Firqaan is impossible not to like and respect, for all his ponderous piety.

-“One day a tourist took his picture and later Mister Furqaan saw it on German television, with a sign saying he is a wanted terrorist.”
+“One day a tourist took his picture and later Mister Firqaan saw it on German television, with a sign saying he is a wanted terrorist.”

 The deadpan delivery has me fooled a moment.
-For his part Mr Furqan, who didn’t get what was said but has noted Abdul splitting his sides across the room, asks for a translation, gets one, and switches on the reproachful disdain; a more-in-sorrow-than-anger look that serves only to up the merriment.
+For his part Mr Furqan didn’t get what was said but did note Abdul splitting his sides across the room.
+He asks for a translation, gets one, and comes on all reproachful disdain; a more-in-sorrow-than-anger look that serves only to up the merriment.

 Moral?
 Sunsets come and sunsets go.
 For one such as me, people are or should be the alpha and omega of travel.